Skip to main content

 Inverse3 commands

 To send commands to an inverse3 device, include an entry with a matching device_id under the inverse3 key.
+Commands are per-tick and must be resent each tick to remain active.

 Command one device: